-$Our\ Des CAAR Tes^{TM}\ trial,\ our\ Mus CAAR Tes^{TM}\ trial,\ and\ our\ planned\ CABA-201\ trial\ in\ systemic\ lupus\ erythematosus\ (SLE)\ are\ designed\ as\ open-label\ trials.\ From$ time to time, we may publicly disclose interim, preliminary or topline data from our preclinical studies and clinical trials, including safety data and evaluations of efficacy, which will be based on a preliminary analysis of then-available data, and the results and related findings and conclusions are subject to change following our receipt of additional data or a more comprehensive review of the data related to the particular study or trial.
+Our DesCAARTesTM trial, our MusCAARTesTM trial, and our planned CABA-201 trials in systemic lupus erythematosus, or SLE, and active idiopathic inflammatory myopathy, or IIM, or myositis, are designed as open-label trials.
+From time to time, we may publicly disclose interim, preliminary or topline data from our preclinical studies and clinical trials, including safety data and evaluations of efficacy, which will be based on a preliminary analysis of then-available data, and the results and related findings and conclusions are subject to change following our receipt of additional data or a more comprehensive review of the data related to the particular study or trial.
 We also make assumptions, estimations, calculations and conclusions as part of our analyses of data, and we may not have received or had the opportunity to fully and carefully evaluate all data.
 For example, we have disclosed clinical and translational data from the first five cohorts in the DesCAARTesTM trial where we reported no DLTs, within six months of DSG3-CAART infusion.
-Additionally, we have disclosed that no DLTs were observed through cohort A5, and that no clear trends in antibody levels or disease activity reduction were observed through cohort A4, though one subject in cohort A4 had no disease activity by three months post-infusion while reducing steroid usage during that period, an antibody titer that dropped more than 20% by three months postinfusion, and was the only patient in the first four cohorts that had detectable DSG3-CAART persistence at the three month time point following initial DSG3-CAART infusion.
+Additionally, we have disclosed that no DLTs were observed through cohort A5, and that no clear trends in antibody levels or disease activity reduction were observed through cohort A4 had no disease activity by three months post-infusion while reducing steroid usage during that period, an antibody titer that dropped more than 20% by three months post-infusion, and was the only patient in the first four cohorts that had detectable DSG3-CAART persistence at the three month time point following initial DSG3-CAART infusion.
 DSG3-CAART persistence through day 29 in cohort A5 was similar to that observed in cohort A4 and through up to six months post CAART infusion, no clear pattern in antibody levels and disease activity was observed in the first three subjects at the cohort A5 dose.
-In May 2023, an abstract for our planned poster to be presented at the American Society of Gene & Cell Therapy (ASGCT) 26th Annual Meeting was made available publicly, which summarized additional clinical and translational data from the combination cohort in the DesCAARTesTM trial for DSG3-CAART.
+Based on the data observed from these cohorts, including a modest increase in DSG3-CAART persistence seen in the first combination cohort, which incorporates a pretreatment regimen of intravenou

 For DSG3-CAART, we reported peak persistence, persistence within the first 29 days and signs of activation for the combination cohort where patients were pre-treated with IVIG and cyclophosphamide relative to subjects treated with DSG3-CAART monotherapy at the same dose.
 Transient leukopenia and neutropenia, but without lymphopenia, were observed post-infusion in subjects treated in the combination cohort.
+Based on the data, we announced the planned initiation of enrollment in an additional cohort where subjects are pre-treated with IVIg, fludarabine and cyclophosphamide prior to DSG3-CAART infusion.
 However, additional data from these cohorts, data from subsequent patients and data from patients at higher dosing levels or different dosing regimens, such as our combination sub-study, may not be positive with respect to safety, target engagement or evidence of early signs of biologic activity.